acbsp/bonafide.guru/en/contents.rst

 position.

-The newcomers are told that it’s their own responsibility to carefully check ISKCON gurus on the grounds of Srila Prabhupada’s books and instructions.
+The newcomers are told that it’s their own responsibility to carefully check ISKCON gurus on the grounds of |SP|’s books and instructions.
 They should make sure that guru has necessary qualities to initiate.
-However once such a future disciple comes to a conclusion that none of the present "physically present" gurus meets the standard and that he wants to surrender to Srila Prabhupada as his *diksha-guru*, he is ruthlessly thrown out from the Society.
+However once such a future disciple comes to a conclusion that none of the present "physically present" gurus meets the standard and that he wants to surrender to |SP| as his *diksha-guru*, he is ruthlessly thrown out from the Society.
 Is it really fair?
 This doesn’t happen only overseas but also in Russia.